SMTG-Bham/surfaxe/docs/command_line_examples.rst

 Pre-processing commands
 =======================

-**surfaxe-gethkl**: Generates all unique slabs with a specific Miller index for a set of slab and vacuum thicknesses.
+**surfaxe-generate-slabs**: Generates all unique slabs with specific Miller indices or up to a maximum Miller index for a set of slab and vacuum thicknesses.

-Example: :mod:`surfaxe-gethkl -s bulk_structure.cif --hkl 1,1,0 -t 20 40 -v 20 40 -f` generates
+Example: :mod:`surfaxe-generate -s bulk_structure.cif --hkl 1,1,0 -t 20 40 -v 20 40 -f` generates
 all slabs for the (1,1,0) direction for minimum slab and vacuum thicknesses of 20 Å and 40 Å.
 The :mod:`-f` option organises these into subdirectories with all required VASP input files required to run singleshot calculations uisng default settings.
 It includes all combinations